 Presidio Theatre Updates

-The Presidio Theatre is currently closed to events until officials determine it is safe to gather in groups again.
+The Presidio Theatre is currently closed to events until officials determine it is again safe to gather in groups.
 We eagerly look forward to that day and are currently working with artists to reimagine what live performance may look like as we adjust back to normal.

 In the meantime, we are are excited to announce we have launched a new online video series titled “Dreams from the Presidio Theatre”.
 In this weekly series, we will feature local Bay Area artists and invite them to share a dream they have had since the shelter-in-place period began, or a dream they have for the future.
 We will also explore what the “soul” of San Francisco means to them, given the unprecedented culture shift we are experiencing and how the city may look different going forward.
 Please follow us on Facebook or Instagram to stay up-to-date with all future episodes.